History of Stark Hollow Farm

 Stark Hollow Farm began as a vision to return to the land in the mid 2000's while we were living in Oakland California, both having spent many years working in corporate America.
 Our yearning led us east to Vermont, Laura's home state, in 2006.
 In 2008 we purchased our first 3 Icelandic ewes and a ram lamb which we raised, along with a small flock of heritage breed laying hens, on a small plot in Starksboro.
 The farm was named for our location on Big Hollow Road in Starksboro!
 We soon added a couple of feeder piglets and began to dream of expanding our flock beyond what our small plot could carry.
 The property in Starksboro was sold and in 2010 the farm took up a leased residence on an old hillside farm on the western slopes of the green mountains in Huntington Vermont.
-The property had been an old dairy farm and is owned now by a non profit organization called HOWL, Huntington Open Women's Land Trust who were looking for help amending old fields back into a usable state.

 We practice agroecology, which is a traditional way of using farming methods that are less resource oriented, and which work in harmony with society.
 Our animals have been selected as suitable for the climate and geography of Vermont, and we pay special attention to soil, plant and nutritional needs of these beautiful animals.
 We maintain land use optimization and sustainability through rotational grazing, promoting symbiotic livestock relationships, and employing methods of sustainable building and resource development to support our mission.